JustCode65/cse15l-lab-reports/lab2.md

    * Methods/Fields:
        * Methods:
           * contains:
               * param = `+`.
-This is because in order to send the string back to the user, the server must remove any `+` signs that were used to replace the illegal presence of `' '` in the user`s input from the url.
+This is because in order to send the string back to the user, the server must remove any `+` signs that were used to replace the illegal presence of `' '` in the user's input from the url.
               * param = `/add-message`.
 This is used in case the user decides to input a message.
           * `url.getPath()`: param = string from path.
 It is used to determine what to do with the user's input for the url path.
           * `url.equals()`: param = `/`.
 Used just in case the user has not inputted any string.